My Pages Menu

 Snus is undoubtedly an addictive stimulant and is closely monitored by the WADA.
 The future of it remains unsure, but for now the football players are free to enjoy a pouch if they want to.

-Other articles Go to lifestyle
+More articles about nicotine pouches Go to lifestyle